Do you believe everything you read online?

 Running the test: Always make sure you’ve collected enough data to make your results “statistically significant.”
 Otherwise, you could base your decisions on chance, not on fact.
 Statistically significant data is reliable.
 The mathematics of statistics can be daunting, but you can determine the necessary sample size by using A/B test and MVT test calculators (see the resources listed below).

-Learning from the results: Take it from Nobel-winning physicist Robert Feynman: If the result you expected to see (your proposed solution) disagrees with the result of the experiment, your hypothesis was wrong.
+Learning from the results: Take it from Nobel-winning physicist Richard Feynman: If the result you expected to see (your proposed solution) disagrees with the result of the experiment, your hypothesis was wrong.
 End of story.
 You can keep trying to prove yourself right as long as you wish, but the best strategy is usually to accept the results of the experiment and move on.
 Beware of executive tendencies to ignore the test results.
 It takes a certain degree of humility to admit your private opinion doesn’t pan out with reality.
 Many people find it difficult to yield personal will to scientific testing – no matter how clear the results.

 Now Learn From Your AB and Multivariate Tests